-Dissolved oxygen, and temperature were conducive to supporting aquatic life at all sites. pH at all sites and particularly the Swift River in Conway, were slightly low or acidic. pH values in streams are affected naturally by the bedrock or streambed material and the flow of groundwater into the stream.
+Dissolved oxygen, pH and temperature were conducive to supporting aquatic life at most sites.
+This year, South River's dissolved oxygen levels were lower than the optimal range, and similar low levels were recorded at this site during other monitoring days during the summer.
+High organic materials can cause a depletion of dissolved oxygen levels, but until phosphorous data is available for this site it is uncertain what caused the lower readings. pH at most sites and particularly the Swift River in Conway, were slightly low or acidic. pH values in streams are affected naturally by the bedrock or streambed material and the flow of groundwater into the stream.
 Streams with an underlying bedrock of limestone for example have a greater ability to buffer acidity in a stream and raise pH.
 According to the Saco River Corridor Commission's (SRCC) 2021 report: